amgarton47/CS62data-structures/Git/project/README.md

   - the STEP 4 changes from person1
   - the STEP 3 change to master
   - the original STEP 1 creation and contents additions

+  If the person who created the repo on *github* does not correctly authorize pushes from un-registered collaborators, the other team-mate may find their pushes rejected.
+The easiest way around this problem is, when prompted for a git-ID and password, have the person to greated the repo enter their ID and password.

 ### The `git` workflow